 Last updated on October 6, 2016

-Linear VideoAn ad unit type that consists of video ads that play in sequence with video content in a video player.
-For example, this could be pre-, mid-, or post-roll. for Web and App is in Limited Availability release only.
+Linear VideoAn ad or ad unit that displays in sequence with video content in a video player.
+Sequencing may be pre-roll, mid-roll, or post-roll.
+Can be accompanied by a companion ad.
+An example is a video ad that plays before a video starts, though static images may also serve. for Web and App is in Limited Availability release only.
 Please contact your Account Manager to have this feature enabled.

 When you create a linear video ad unit, you choose MIME typesVideo creative formats supported by your video player.
 For example, video/mp4. for that ad unitIn OpenX, the smallest inventory component that represents the space on a site where ads display..
 The MIME types you choose depend on your video player's compatibility and the inventoryAd space available on a website or app.
 The basic unit of inventory for OpenX is an ad unit. type of your linear video ad unit.